brandur/sorg/content/nanoglyphs-drafts/008-actix.md

 Actix web is a light framework written in Rust.
 I wrote about using it for a project [a year and a half ago](/rust-web), and I'm very happy to say that unlike some of Rust's other web frameworks, Actix web has been consistently well-maintained during that entire time and stayed up-to-date with new language features and conventions.
 Notably, it's 2.0 release which integrates Rust's newly stable standard library futures [shipped this week](https://github.com/actix/actix-web/releases/tag/web-v2.0.0).

-When asked about Actix's new lead, Nikolay ([@fafhrd91](https://github.com/fafhrd91)), Actix's creator and stalwart stewards, described the improvements that lead to it in his usual laconic style:
+When asked about Actix's new lead, Nikolay ([@fafhrd91](https://github.com/fafhrd91)), Actix's creator and stalwart steward, described the improvements that led to it in his usual laconic style:

 ![Actix results explanation](/assets/images/nanoglyphs/008-actix/actix-explanation@2x.jpg)

-Personally, I found this information fascinating, and the rest of this edition is dedicated to digging into each of these points in a little more depth.
-There are a variety of competing Actix implementations (`actix-diesel`, `actix-pg`, etc.) that vary in their components -- I'll be looking specifically at `actix-core`, the current top performer.
+I found this information fascinating, and the rest of this edition is dedicated to digging into each of these points in a little more depth.
+There are a variety of competing Actix implementations (`actix-diesel`, `actix-pg`, etc.) in the benchmark that vary in their makeup and composition -- I'll be looking specifically at `actix-core`, the current top performer.

 ---